wp-plugins/goodreviews/readme.txt

 3. Upload the GoodReviews folder to the '/wp-content/plugins/' directory
 4. Activate GoodReviews by using the 'Plugins' menu
 5. Under the Wordpress 'Settings' menu, click GoodReviews and configure the appropriate settings
 6. Add the [goodreviews isbn="&lt;book ISBN&gt;"] shortcode, where &lt;book ISBN&gt; is the International Standard Book Number (ISBN) of the book associated with the reviews you want to display.
 You can use either an ISBN-10 or an ISBN-13.
 Do not include dashes in the ISBN.
+If your title does not have an ISBN, you can use grid="&lt;Goodreads ID&gt;" in place of the ISBN parameter, where &lt;Goodreads ID&gt; is the ID number assigned to your title by Goodreads.

 == Frequently Asked Questions ==

 = Why would I want to use this plugin? =

 GoodReviews serves a very specific requirement.
 It was primarily developed to enable an author or a bookseller to display Goodreads title information and reader reviews on a Wordpress site.
 Goodreads is a social network for book lovers that enables members to rate and review books.

+= What if my title does not have an ISBN? =

+As of version 1.0.4 of Goodreviews, you can use the Goodreads ID instead of the ISBN to retrieve title information from Goodreads.
+Replace the <code>isbn</code> parameter in the shortcode with <code>grid</code> and use the Goodreads ID number instead of an ISBN.

 = How do I customize the height and width of the book information and reviews pane =